kakumei-jin/kakumei-jin/README.md

 - 💞️ I’m looking to collaborate on Github and other platforms
 - 📫 How to reach me: u can dm me through Instagram: https://www.instagram.com/teh_silk/ or Facebook: https://www.facebook.com/KaZedtori/
 - 😄 Pronouns: he
-- ⚡ Fun fact: i hate losing so bad...
+- ⚡ Fun fact: we are smarter than we thought

 <!---
 kakumei-jin/kakumei-jin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.